crudTitan/music-box/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-15-blue)](https://www.postgresql.org/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 **Music Box** is a music library implemented with a web UI frontend and backend server built with **Java**, **Spring Boot**, and **PostgreSQL**.
-It lets you upload, organize, and play your favorite songs, complete with album metadata details (date release, Artist Track, etc.).
+It lets you upload, organize, and play your favorite songs, complete with album metadata details (date release, artist track, etc.).
 The **Java script** UI will register and login to the server getting a **JWT token**.
 This token is used to list songs for the logged-in user.
 The user can then upload songs to the Spring server or **AWS** cloud.
-The user can then play the songs they upload, and the song metadata is queried to get the precise artist, album, release date, Track, etc.
+The user can then play the songs they upload, and the song metadata is queried to get the precise artist, album, release date, track, etc. The PostGreSQL database runs in a docker container.
+Credentials to the database are split out to a user unique application-local.yml, and the AWS credentials are read from the AWS config file.
+This abstracts the logins and keeps any hard coded values out of this checked in code, but means to run this the developer will need to add their own application-local.yml file.

 ---